 - communicating with patients regarding appointments, time delays and queries, and liase with professional staff as necessary

 Working as part of a team will be common in most practitioner roles.

 Assistant practitioners work in a range of locations, including in the community (such as clinics, patients' own homes, G.P. surgeries) and in hospitals (such as in wards, pathology laboratories, accident and emergency departments, medical physics departments etc).

 Depending upon the role and the nature of the work, assistant practitioners may be expected to work shifts.

 Entry requirements will vary, depending on the post and level of responsibility.

-For some posts, assistant practitioners may need an NVQ III qualification and care experience.
+For some posts, assistant practitioners may need a level 3 vocational qualification and care experience.
 For others, they may need a BTEC higher diploma or foundation degree in a subject relevant to their area of work (e.g. science or health and social care).
 Details of the exact requirements will appear in the person specification for each job vacancy, as advertised on the NHS Jobs website.

-It may be a requirement to have had experience of working with people - typically in a healthcare setting - and applicants who have worked as health care assistants or support workers, will often have developed the skills and attributes to apply for assistant or trainee assistant practitioner posts.
+It may be a requirement to have experience of working with people - typically in a healthcare setting - and applicants who have worked as healthcare assistants or support workers, will often have developed the skills and attributes to apply for assistant or trainee assistant practitioner posts.

 Assistant practitioners will typically study towards a foundation degree, or BTEC higher national diploma level qualification, on a part-time basis whilst working.